This

 were two doors at the back of the chapel, one each side of the wooden

 panelling.
-The floor was bare board, which were scrubbed about once a year,
+The floor was bare boards, which were scrubbed about once a year,

 with a carpet at the front over the baptistery.
 Preaching was done from the